Grafton

 An assessment of population growth drivers in Grafton reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Grafton's population is approximately 19,864.
-This figure represents a growth of 609 people, an increase of 3.2% since the 2021 Census which recorded a population of 19,255.
-The change is inferred from the estimated resident population of 19,720 as of June 2024 and an additional 129 validated new addresses since the Census date.
-This results in a density ratio of 187 persons per square kilometer, indicating significant space per person and potential room for further development.
-Grafton's growth rate since the census is 3.2%, which is within 1.9 percentage points of the SA4 region's growth rate of 5.1%.
-Interstate migration contributed approximately 67.0% of overall population gains during recent periods, driving primary population growth in the area.
+Grafton's population was 19,255 as of the 2021 Census.
+By November 2025, it is estimated to be around 19,883, reflecting an increase of 628 people (3.3%) since the Census date.
+This change is inferred from the ABS's estimated resident population of 19,720 in June 2024 and an additional 129 validated new addresses since then.
+The population density as of November 2025 is approximately 187 persons per square kilometer.
+Grafton's growth rate of 3.3% since the Census places it within 2.4 percentage points of the Rest of NSW (5.7%).
+Interstate migration contributed around 67.0% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, Grafton is expected to grow by approximately 2,148 persons by 2041, reflecting a total gain of 10.1% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Grafton's population is projected to increase by approximately 2,148 persons, reflecting a gain of 10.0% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population